ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ---

 # Preface
 Sentiment Analysis methods can provide insight regarding the tone, polarity, subjectivity and most prevalent parts of speech of a given text.
-We can create our own model from scratch, use a pretrained one out of the box, perform transfer learning on a pretrained model with our own datasets, or use a rule-based approach where no ML model is required.
+We can create and train our own model from scratch, use a pre-trained one out of the box, perform transfer learning on a pre-trained model with our datasets, or use a rule-based approach where no ML model is required.

 ## 1. Machine Learning approaches
-As mentioned before, sentiment analysis can be achieved using **Machine Learning models**.
-If we think in simple terms, extracting sentiment out of text can be modeled as a classification problem.
+As mentioned, sentiment analysis can be achieved using **Machine Learning models**.
+If we think in simple terms, extracting sentiment out of text can be modelled as a classification problem.

-Let us illustrate this with an example, where we have a set of movie reviews we would like to classify as positive, neutral or negative:
+Let us illustrate this with an example where we have a set of movie reviews we would like to classify as positive, neutral or negative:

 >A riotous film that finds depth, clarity and refreshment in even the shallowest of pools.

 >It would be a disservice to consider this generous film a mere homage.

-In general terms, we would preprocess our text data, extract relevant features, train our classification model with labeled data and use our trained model to predict the sentiment of future data sets:
+In general terms, we would preprocess our text data, extract relevant features, train our classification model with labelled data and use our trained model to predict the sentiment of future data sets:

-**Data preprocessing:** The text data is preprocessed by removing stop words, special characters, and converting it to lowercase to reduce noise in the dataset:
+**Data preprocessing:** The text data is preprocessed by removing stop words and special characters and converting it to lowercase to reduce noise in the dataset:

 - Original text: A riotous film that finds depth, clarity and refreshment in even the shallowest of pools.
 - Preprocessed text: riotous film finds depth clarity refreshment even shallowest pools.